pytaunay/GDELT-Hadoop/Impala/README.md

 -----------------------------
 * This has been tested with Impala v1.1.1
 * Possible issues include:
-	- Directory permissions not set up correctly
+	- Directory permissions not set up correctly.
-	- Kerberos authentication errors
+	- Kerberos authentication errors.
+	- If the directory in which the tables are stored are not empty, query results will be incorrect.

+* Using partitioning can improve result times, as Impala will only load the required files.
+Only partitioning by year has been implemented so far.
+Other partitions can be considered, such as year AND month, or actors.